What it is

 Extensions > Ink/Stitch > Params) and select

 Circular Fillas the fill method.
-Set the params as you like wish and Apply.
+Set the params as you wish and Apply.

 Set spiral center

-- Select the circular fill shape and attach the Ripple stitch target point command to the shape.
+- Select the circular fill shape and attach the Target point command to the shape.
 Read how to attach commands to objects.

 Set Start and End Point

 Set start and end points for autofill objects with Visual commands.